zarldev/goenums/README.md

 }

 // MarshalText implements the encoding.TextMarshaler interface for Status.
-// The enum value is encoded as its string representation. func (p Status) MarshalText() ([]byte, error) {
+// It returns the string representation of the enum value as a byte slice func (p Status) MarshalText() ([]byte, error) {
-	return []byte(p.String()), nil
+	return []byte("\"" + p.String() + "\""), nil
 }

 // UnmarshalText implements the encoding.TextUnmarshaler interface for Status.
+// It parses the string representation of the enum value from the byte slice.
-// It supports unmarshaling from a string representation of the enum. func (p *Status) UnmarshalText(b []byte) error {
+// It returns an error if the byte slice does not contain a valid enum value. func (p *Status) UnmarshalText(b []byte) error {
 	newp, err := ParseStatus(b)
 	if err != nil {